vibhutimishra/BankApi/README.md

 # BankApi
 A bank Api which has ability to register the user ,transfer money, take loan and pay loan.
 All the Account holder names with unique password stored in a mongodb database.
-The Api is dockerized and deployed in AWS.
+The Api is dockerized for the deployment.